 The Agency is required to capture medical services encounter data for all Medicaid covered services in compliance with Title XIX of the Social Security Act, the Balanced Budget Act of 1997, 42 CFR 438, and Chapters 409 and 641, F.S.
-In addition, Section 409.91211(3)(p), F.S., requires a risk-adjusted methodology be a component of the rate setting process for capitated payments to the demonstration health plans.
-Risk adjustment was phased in over a period of three years beginning July 1, 2006, using the Medicaid Rx (MedRx) model.
+In addition, s.
+409.91211(3)(p), F.S., requires a risk-adjusted methodology be a component of the rate setting process for capitated payments to the demonstration health plans.
+Risk adjustment was phased in over a period of three years, using the Medicaid Rx (MedRx) model.